Linuxfabrik/monitoring-plugins/check-plugins/kvm-storage-pool/README.md

 ## Overview

 Checks the storage pools a libvirt host keeps its virtual machines on.
 Reports the storage behind them and the pools themselves in two tables: one per store, with how full it is and which pools sit on it, and one per pool.
 Alerts if a store is filling up, if a pool lost part of what it serves from, if it cannot be reached at all, and if a pool that is configured to start together with the host is not active.
+Several pools commonly share one filesystem, which is reported and alerted on once rather than once per pool.
+Supports extended reporting via --lengthy.
 Runs without root or sudo.

 **Why two tables:**